Juvenile's body found outside elementary school in Texas

 Investigators are looking at security video from the area to see if they can get a better idea about what took place.

-Mesquite ISD confirmed the school was placed on a hold Tuesday while police conducted the investigation outside the school.
+Mesquite ISD confirmed the school was placed on a hold Tuesday while police investigated the school.
 The students were told to remain in their classrooms and keep the hallways clear.
 The hold was called off after the crime scene tape was removed and investigators had completed the on-site investigation outside of the school.

 The investigation has moved off campus and is ongoing.
 Anyone with information is asked to contact the Balch Springs Police at 972-557-6020 and reference report number 23-102226.